ivanbabko/goodrocket-design/README.md

 # Goodrocket Design

-Structure and templates for your next design project.
+Structure and templates for your next product design project.

 ### 00. Kickoff